![[We support real

 tracker.

-Installation instructions are in the file INSTALL
+Installation instructions are in the file INSTALL inside

 the code directory.
 This includes a description of software packages